justinthelaw/uds-rke2/docs/VM.md

 #### Option 2

-Alternatively, you can modify and use the following CLI method for standing up a VM using virt:
+Alternatively, you can modify and use the following CLI method for standing up a VM using [virt-install](https://linux.die.net/man/1/virt-install):

 ```bash
 virt-install \